 After a short pause interval, the sound of doors being knocked appeared for a second round.
 Stronger.
 Louder.
-More aggressively… Like a prostitute provoking her’s or his (no discrimination) correspondent to react.
+More aggressive… Like a prostitute provoking her’s or his (no discrimination) benefactor to react.

 I slowly get up from the ground and before I reach for the handle I pause.